Keywords

 28 Assume that : are single-valued self-maps If for , thus is said to be a coincidence point of & , and is the point of coincidence of and .

-29: Assume that are single-valued self-maps.
-If for consequently is called the common fixed point (C.F.P) of .
+29 Assume that are single-valued self-maps.
+If for consequently is called the common fixed point (C.F.P) of and .

-26 A pair of self-maps of -Symmetric are called weakly compatible maps (Concisely, W.C.M) if they are commute at their coincidence points, that is, for , so .
+26 A pair of self-maps of -Symmetric are called weakly compatible maps (Concisely, W.C.M) if they are commute at their coincidence points.

-6: Self-maps and of are called occasionally weakly compatible iff which is coincidence point of & which & are commute.
+6 Self-maps and of are called occasionally weakly compatible iff which is coincidence point of and which and are commute.

 It is clear that each pair of weakly compatible maps is (O.W.C) map, other than the opposite, and not generally correct.